 10 * 64 ….
 And so on…

-Moreover, our application, being limited in the number of CPU cycles it can use, is mostly dealing with switching between different threads and does cannot get any actual work done.
+Moreover, our application, being limited in the number of CPU cycles it can use, is mostly dealing with switching between different threads, and cannot get any actual work done.

-Before JDK 8.0_131, it gets the core count resources from sysconf.
-That means that whenever we run it in a container, we are going to get the total number of processor available on the system, or in case of virtual machines: virtual system.
+Before JDK 8.0_131, the core count resources were determined by sysconf.
+That means that whenever we run it in a container, we are going to get the total number of processors available on the system, or in case of virtual machines, the virtual system.
 The same is true for default memory limits: the JVM will look at the host overall memory and use that for setting its defaults.
-We can say that the JVM ignoring cgroups and that cause problems as we have seen above.
-Unfortunately, there is no CPU or memory namespace (also, namespaces usually have a slightly different goal), so a simple less /proc/meminfo from inside the container will still show us the overall memory on the host.
-We can say that the JVM ignoring cgroups and that cause problems as we have seen above.
+We can say that the JVM is ignoring cgroups, which causes the previously mentioned problems.
+Unfortunately, there is no CPU or memory namespace (also, namespaces usually have a slightly different goal), so a simple /proc/meminfo from inside the container will still show us the overall memory on the host.

 Java now supports Docker CPU and memory limits.
 Let us look at what “support” actually means.

-Please look into the below Jira which shows the list of improvement in java for Containers.
+Please look into the Jira below, which shows the list of improvements in Java for Containers.

 https://bugs.openjdk.java.net/browse/JDK-8146115: Improve Docker container detection and resource configuration usage

-The JVM can recognize the memory and CPU configurations of the container it is running in.
-For instance, if the Docker container has configured to run with 1024m of memory, the JVM can now detect that, and can in turn configure its java heap and the sizes of its other memory pools accordingly.
-Therefore, to have a smaller footprint of your Docker instance, all you have to do is to control the size of that container instance.
-The same applies for the CPU configuration as well.
-You focus on configuring the number of CPUs that you would like the container instance to use, and the JVM running inside it will be able to detect that configuration, and limit its CPU use to that configuration.
+The JVM can recognize the memory and CPU configurations of the container in which it is running.
+For instance, if the Docker container is configured to run with 1024m of memory, the JVM can now detect that, and can in turn configure its Java heap and the sizes of its other memory pools accordingly.
+Therefore, to have a smaller footprint for your Docker instance, all you have to do is to control the size of that container instance.
+The same applies for the CPU configuration.
+Focus on configuring the number of CPUs that you would like the container instance to use, and the JVM running inside it will be able to detect that configuration, and limit its CPU use to that configuration.

 The JVM will now consider cgroups memory limits if the following flags are specified:

-In that case, the Max Heap space will be automatically (if not overwritten) be set to the limit specified by the cgroup.
-As we discussed earlier, the JVM is using memory besides the Heap, so this will not prevent user from the OOM killer removing their containers.
-However, especially giving that the garbage collector will become more aggressive as the Heap fills up, this is already a great improvement.
+In that case, the Max Heap space (if not overwritten) will be automatically be set to the limit specified by the cgroup.
+As we discussed earlier, the JVM is using memory besides the Heap, so this will not prevent a user from the OOM killer from removing their containers.
+However, especially given that the garbage collector will become more aggressive as the Heap fills up, this is already a great improvement.

-The JVM will automatically detect cpusets and if set use the number of CPUs specified for initializing the default values discussed earlier.
-Unfortunately, most users (and especially container orchestrators such as DC/OS) use CPU shares as the default CPU isolation.
+The JVM will automatically detect cpusets and use the specified number of CPUs for initializing the default values discussed earlier.
+Unfortunately, most users (and especially container orchestrators, such as DC/OS) use CPU shares as the default CPU isolation.
 Moreover, with CPU shares you will still end up with the incorrect value for default parameters.